LOST-STATS/lost-stats.github.io/Presentation/Figures/Animated-graphs.md

 has_children: no
 nav_order: 1
 mathjax: no
-output:
-  html_document:
-    keep_md: true
+has_children: no
 ---

 # Animated graphs

 This page provides a brief explanation on how to make animated graphs.
 Animated graphs help present information that changes over a time period (such as years) or space (such as by state).
+They are one straightforward way of presenting three-dimensional data in a two-dimensional space.

 ## Keep in Mind

-- Animated graphs can be in any shape line, plot,  bar, etc.
+- Animated graphs can be in any shape: line, plot, bar, etc.
-- To show changes in your data, it is easier to graph fewer groups; however, data manipulation and creative use of color palates allow people to work around this barrier and expand the number of groups they want to show.
+- Because the graph will be moving, it is often a good idea to start with a relatively simple graph.
+Otherwise the viewer can get overwhelmed.
-- Each animation duration and number of frames depends on the given inputs.
+- Carefully think about the duration of your animation and the number of frames to determine the speed and fluidity at which it moves.
 - The height and width dimensions are important for presenting the animated details